jcj7292/sead/_posts/2025-06-04-travel-award.md

 ---
 title: Jinyang and Jun awarded travel fund for 2025 ASME IDETC-CIE conference
-image: images/news/new-member.svg
+image: images/news/2025-02-06-jun.svg
 last_modified_at: ""
 excerpt: Jinyang and Jun have been awarded travel funding through the Virginia Tech Graduate and Professional Student Senate (GPSS) Travel Fund Program to attend the 2025 ASME IDETC-CIE Conference.
+Congratulations!
+---

 [Jinyang Li](/members/jinyang-li.html) and [Jun Li](/members/jun-li.html) have been awarded travel funding through the Virginia Tech Graduate and Professional Student Senate (GPSS) Travel Fund Program to attend the 2025 ASME IDETC-CIE Conference.
 This support will help them present their research and engage with the broader engineering design and computing community.
 Great job, Jinyang and Jun!